Network security

 Generally, VPNs are more secure.
 This is because they feature encryption and IP address anonymization.
 Data transmitted over a VPN connection is almost inaccessible to outsiders.
 There is minimal risk of interception.

-Without robust access controls, Remote Desktops are a major security risk.
+Without robust access controls, remote desktops are vulnerable to cyber threats.
 Attackers with the right credentials can take over a remote desktop and use it to compromise entire networks.

-Remote Desktops do have one security advantage.
+Remote desktops do have one security advantage.
 When workers use RDP, no data is stored locally.
 Everything remains on central or cloud servers.
-This is a crucial distinction in the debate over VPN or RDP, as that is not usually the case for VPNs.
+That is not usually the case for VPNs.

 Convenience